 Kids can practice in the home of the Columbia Lions while sharpening their soccer skills, learning about the game on a professional level and bonding with teammates along the way.
 The West Side Soccer League and New York Red Bull's camp is a great way to advance on the field.
 Ages 7–14.

 Kids of all skill levels get their kicks in these specialized soccer camps that aim to improve motor skills and facilitate teamwork on the field.
-Little ones learn to dribble in a noncompetitive atmosphere and embrace their creative sides in Mini Camps that combine soccer and Private Picassos! art classes (ages 2½–5).
+Little ones learn to dribble in a noncompetitive atmosphere and embrace their creative sides in Mini Camps (ages 2.5–5) that combine soccer and art classes.
 Fun in the Sun camps (ages 3–5) get youngsters acquainted with the sport through outdoor drills and scrimmages, while Junior Kick It sessions (ages 3–5) lets campers build their skills inside.
 Older kids will want to get in on the Kick It camps (ages 6–10), where they practice with professional coaches and go for the goal during daily, 55-minute World Cup games.
 Ages 2.5–10.

 Players big and small will be exposed to technical training, competitive game situations and will be trained by college, ODP, club and high school coaches (even former Columbia University soccer players) with this cool program.
 Ages 6–18.

 Join in with Super kickers for a wide range of summer fun the kids will love.
 Littles will try sports like soccer, basketball and jiujitsu, perfect their downward dog at yoga, burn off energy on a bouncy house or trampoline and get artsy with LEGO workshops, ceramics, drawing, jewelry-making and painting.
 Ages 4–12.